droibit/flutter_custom_tabs/flutter_custom_tabs/README.md

       ),
     );
   } catch (e) {
-    // An exception is thrown if browser app is not installed on Android device. debugPrint(e.toString());
+    // If the URL launch fails, an exception will be thrown.
+(For example, if no browser app is installed on the Android device.) debugPrint(e.toString());
   }
 }